Tainan Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Taiwan without a visa for tourism or business purposes
+Nationals of eligible countries can enter Taiwan for tourism or business without obtaining a visa in advance.

 Arrival Process